-The sources of leakage considered in the methodology are CO_2 emissions from off-site transportation of waste materials in addition to CH_4 and N_2O emissions from the residual waste from the anaerobic digestion, gasification processes and processing/combustion of RDF.
+The sources of leakage considered in the methodology are CO2 emissions from off-site transportation of waste materials in addition to CH4 and N2O emissions from the residual waste from the anaerobic digestion, gasification processes and processing/combustion of RDF.
+In case of waste incineration, leakage emissions from residual waste of MSW incinerator should be accounted for.
 Positive leakage that may occur through the replacement of fossil-fuel based fertilizers with organic composts are not accounted for.
 Leakage emissions should be estimated from the following equation:

-$$L_y = L{t,y} + L{r,y} + L{s,y}$$
+$$L_y = L{t,y} + L{r,y} + L{i,y} + L{s,y}$$

-$L{t,y}$ is the leakage emissions from increased transport in year y (tCO 2 e) L {r,y} is the leakage emissions from the residual waste from the anaerobic digester, the gasifier, the processing/combustion of RDF/stabilized biomass in year y (tCO 2 e)
+$L{t,v}$ L{r,y} Is the leakage emissions from increased transport in year y (tCO2e) Is the leakage emissions from the residual waste from the anaerobic digester, the gasifier, the processing/combustion of RDF/stabilized biomass, or compost in case it is disposed of in landfills in year y (tCO2e)